Reefwing-Software/Reefwing-Timer/README.md

 R1 and R2 are the values of the resistors used in the voltage divider.
 It is important to cast the resistor values to float or the Arduino will do integer division and you will get the wrong value for the dividerRatio.
 We add 0.5 to the value read from the ADC (Analog to Digital Converter) because the hardware rounds down when it is measuring the voltage.

 ## Scheduling a Reading
 The loop{} frequency in an Arduino sketch will depend on the processor speed and code content.
 Typically though it will be executing thousands or even millions of times per second.
-With a flight controller, execution cycles are precious and you don't want to waste them on non-critical tasks.
+Execution cycles are precious and you don't want to waste them on non-critical tasks.
 How often do we need to sample our battery voltage?
 Well it depends on the discharge rate (C).
 Here is the specification of a typical LiPo battery.
 ```
 Minimum Capacity: 2200mAh
 Configuration: 3S1P / 11.1v / 3Cell
 Constant Discharge: 25C
 Peak Discharge (10sec): 35C
 ```
-There are two discharge ratings, one for safe continuous use and the other for sub 10 second bursts (e.g., when a drone is taking off or punching out).
+There are two discharge ratings, one for safe continuous use and the other for sub 10 second bursts.
 To convert the discharge rating to current, we multiply it by the capacity.
 From the specifications above the battery capacity is 2200 mAh = 2.2 Ah.
 ```
 Discharge Current = C × Capacity
 ```